nkarasiak/MuseoToolBox/docs/source/README.rst

 That seems cool, but is there some help to use this ?
 -----------------------------------------------------

-I imagined Museo ToolBox as a tool to promote the use of spatial cross-validation (or validation/training at least by subgroup) and to learn and predict from raster, so of cours I gave a lot of examples : `a complete documentation with a lot of examples is available on readthedocs <https://museotoolbox.readthedocs.org/>`_.
+I imagined Museo ToolBox as a tool to promote the use of spatial cross-validation (or validation/training at least by subgroup) and to learn and predict from raster, so of course I help you : `a complete documentation with a lot of examples is available on readthedocs <https://museotoolbox.readthedocs.org/>`_.

 How do I install it ?
 ---------------------

 A package will be available on pip :
-``python3 -m pip install MuseoToolBox``
+``python3 -m pip install museotoolbox``

 Why this name ?
 ---------------